Thank you for joining me as we share ideas about living well and spending less.

 - People truly in need: Even in a society of plenty, some people are truly desperate financially, often due to circumstances beyond their control.
 I sincerely hope that one or two of the ideas in this blog will help.
 If one idea helps even one person to the slightest degree, I will be greatly gratified.

 Together we will explore both the mundane and the philosophical elements of being frugal.
 Some posts will apply to your life but many will not.
 Some ideas will be dead wrong for you.
-Nevertheless, considering the posts will create a mindfulness that you might apply in creative or unexpected ways.
-It is my sincere hope that I will be the true learner as you share your cheapist ideas with me.
+Nevertheless, considering the posts will create a mindfulness that you can apply in creative or unexpected ways.
+It is my hope that I will be the true learner as you share your cheapist ideas with me.

 Sincerely, The Cheapist